jhildenbiddle/typora-themeable/docs/index.md

    - For **Themeable Dark**, create or download <a href="data:text/plain;charset=utf-8,%3Aroot%20%7B%0A%0A%7D%0A%0A%2F%2A%20Dark%20Mode%20%28OS-level%29%20%2A%2F%0A%40media%20screen%20and%20%28prefers-color-scheme%3A%20dark%29%20%7B%0A%20%20%3Aroot%20%7B%0A%0A%20%20%7D%0A%7D" download="themeable-dark.user.css" title="Download CSS">themeable-dark.user.css</a>
    - For **Themeable Light**, create or download <a href="data:text/plain;charset=utf-8,%3Aroot%20%7B%0A%0A%7D%0A%0A%2F%2A%20Dark%20Mode%20%28OS-level%29%20%2A%2F%0A%40media%20screen%20and%20%28prefers-color-scheme%3A%20dark%29%20%7B%0A%20%20%3Aroot%20%7B%0A%0A%20%20%7D%0A%7D" download="themeable-light.user.css" title="Download CSS">themeable-light.user.css</a>
 2. Review the [Color Palette](#color-palette) and [Theme Properties](#theme-properties) sections below.
-3. Set custom values using the `:root` selector.
+3. Set custom values within the `:root` selector.
 These values will be applied regardless of the operating system's light/dark mode setting.

    ```css
    :root {